 - Blood tests—to check glucose levels.

-- A glucagon stimulation test—blocks insulin and causes release of glucose.
+- A glucagon stimulation test—tests the balance of glucose and insulin.
 CHI may be present if there is an increase in glucose.

 - Genetic testing—to find which gene is affected.
 Can be done with blood or spit sample.